John-Ny811/Hubble-Desktop/readme.md

-### The script downloads a random image of the Hubble Space Telescope and then sets it as wallpaper.
+### This script downloads a random image of the Hubble-Space-Telescope and sets it as wallpaper.
 ##### (Image-source: https://esahubble.org/images/archive/wallpapers/)

 (Für Linux)